bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 ![lifecycle](/images/change-query-secure-govern.webp)

+> Bytebase is GitLab/GitHub for Database, built for team collaboration.

-As DevOps enters the mainstream, teams are adopting tools like GitLab/GitHub for managing code, and Terraform for managing Infrastructure.
-Similarly, Bytebase is the tool for managing databases during application development.
+As GitLab/GitHub provides a GUI and collaboration workspace for teams to manage code, Bytebase does the similar job for managing database.
+This is the **most significant difference from all existing schema migration, SQL client tools**.

 Bytebase complements the existing cloud provider's database platforms or the company's internal database operation platforms.
 While those platforms take care of the database instance level operations (e.g. provisioning a database instance), Bytebase helps teams to use the provisioned database to build their application.